Probing single electrons across 300 mm spin qubit wafers: Methods

 \subsection{Electron temperature measurement}

 Electron temperature in the cryo-prober is measured from a charge stability diagram, using a transition line that is tuned to avoid tunnel rate broadening.
 This stability diagram is shown in Extended Data Fig.~\ref{fig-te-measurement}a.
 A 1D measurement of the transition line is then taken to extract the width of the transition line.
 The lock-in data is integrated with respect to swept voltage and subtracted by a linear background.
-The resulting data is then fit to the model for a temperature-broadened charge sensor transition \cite{dicarlo:2004} to extract an electron temperature of $1.6 \pm 0.2$ K. The processed data and theoretical fit are shown in Fig.~\ref{fig-te-measurement}b.
+The resulting data is then fit to the model for a temperature-broadened charge sensor transition \cite{dicarlo:2004} to extract an electron temperature of $1.6 \pm 0.2$ K. The processed data and theoretical fit are shown in Extended Data Fig.~\ref{fig-te-measurement}b.
 The uncertainty is estimated from the uncertainty of the lever arm ($0.08 \pm 0.01$), which is measured from bias triangles.
+We attribute the relatively large offset between the electron temperature and the base temperature of the stage to two possible limiting factors: a lack of filtering on the DC wiring and thermal resistance between the wafer and the chuck.
+Improvements to the electron temperature could be made through addition of low pass filters to the wiring, providing better thermalization of the probes, and/or decreasing the thermal resistance between the wafer and the chuck.